ryanboldi/lexicase/README.md

 ## TODOs:

+- [ ] make jax implementaion faster, and jittable.
 - [ ] Add informed down-sampling
-- [ ] Add MAD calculation for automatic epsilon selection
 - [ ] Add some demo notebooks

 ## 🔗 References

 - Spector, L. (2012).
-Assessment of problem modality by differential performance of lexicase selection in genetic programming.
-GECCO.
+Assessment of Problem Modality by Differential Performance of Lexicase Selection in Genetic Programming: A Preliminary Report.
+In Companion Publication of the 2012 Genetic and Evolutionary Computation Conference, GECCO’12 Companion.
+ACM Press. pp. 401 - 408.
+- Helmuth, T., L. Spector, and J. Matheson.
+(2014).
+Solving Uncompromising Problems with Lexicase Selection.
+In IEEE Transactions on Evolutionary Computation, vol. 19, no. 5, pp. 630 - 643.
-- La Cava, W., et al. (2019).
+- La Cava, W., L. Spector, and K. Danai (2016).
 Epsilon-lexicase selection for regression.
-GECCO.
+GECCO '16: Proceedings of the Genetic and Evolutionary Computation Conference, pp. 741 - 748.
-- Hernandez, J. G., et al. (2019).
+- Hernandez, J. G., A. Lalejini, E. Dolson, and C. Ofria (2019).
 Random subsampling improves performance in lexicase selection.
-GECCO.
+GECCO '19: Proceedings of the Genetic and Evolutionary Computation Conference Companion, pp. 2028 - 2031